 In 2002, the County initiated the Westchester County Airport Aircraft Noise Study to identify existing and likely future noise impacts resulting from aircraft operations at the airport.

-It is the responsibility of the airport Environmental Department to monitor compliance with the airport’s voluntary noise abatement programs, to respond to citizen and governmental noise concerns and issues, and to research new noise abatement initiatives in an effort to reduce the impacts of aircraft noise on our surrounding communities and residents.
+It is the responsibility of the airport Environmental Department to monitor compliance with all of the airport’s voluntary noise abatement programs, to respond to citizen and governmental noise concerns and issues, and to research new noise abatement initiatives in an effort to reduce the impacts of aircraft noise on surrounding communities and residents.
+We thank all aircraft operators in advance for their assistance and cooperation in these efforts.

 Aircraft operators